bendluhy/Racing-Game/README.md

-# Nanite #
+# Racing Game #
-Built using Java and LWJGL, Nanite is a 2d game engine used to make a 2d drifting game
+Built using Java and LWJGL, created a game engine used to make a 2d drifting game.